LineageOS/lineage_wiki/pages/contributing_wiki.md

 git push gerrit HEAD:refs/for/main
 ```

+{% include alerts/note.html content="On push to Gerrit, a bot will automatically build your version of the wiki and will leave a review if it succeeds.
+If you want to preview your changes, you can do so at the provided link." %}

 You can add the "Wiki Editors" group as reviewers (click on the little person to the right of "reviewers").
 Someone will either: comment on the patch, asking for clarification or pointing out typos.
 You can reply to them, or [fix any issues they point out](#fixing-mistakes), and then re-run: